ghousekw/Lewaan/backend/RAILWAY_DEPLOYMENT_CHECKLIST.md

 # Railway Deployment Checklist - NestJS Backend

-## Environment Variables Required
+## ⚠️ CRITICAL: Environment Variables Required

+**The deployment will fail if DATABASE_URL is not set!**

-In Railway → Your Service → Variables, add:
+In Railway → Your Service → Variables tab, you MUST add:

 ```env
 # Database (Reference your PostgreSQL service)